aidanmcgaugh/Thesis-Project/assignments/introduction_presentation.md

 ### Writeup due: Feb 1st

 For 2/1, please submit a draft of your introduction in your GitHub repository and bring two hard copies to class.
-Your draft should cover each of the elements above (to the extent possible).
+Your draft should cover each of the elements below (to the extent possible).
 Remember that an introduction is outlining your entire paper, from motivation to a results preview!
 I am not providing a specific page limit, but I suspect 4-7 pages will be reasonable in most cases.
 I encourage you to re-read several introductions from published economics articles as part of your preparation.